 Some of the most important Soninke tribes are the Sisse, the Drame, the Sylla, and the Kante.
-After fleeing to Senegal and Gambia, these groups intermixed with the local Wolof, Serer, and Malinke tribes.
+After fleeing to Senegal and The Gambia, these groups intermixed with the local Wolof, Serer, and Malinke tribes.

 Due to the influence of a large nomadic tribe known as the Fulani, the Soninke have become known as farmers and herdsmen.
 They speak a Mandingo language called Sarakole (or Soninke).
 Sarakole is derived from the Mande language, with dialects of Silabe and Marka.

-The social structure and organization of the Soninke are typical of the Mande-related people groups.
+The social structure and organization of the Soninke are typical of Mande-related people groups.
 They are farmers who raise sorghum, rice, peanuts, and their staple crop, millet.
 They also raise large numbers of goats, sheep, horses, chickens, and cattle.
 Very little fishing and hunting is done, and trade is extremely important.
 The Soninke trade in the local markets.
 They also travel to markets in other regions to trade their goods.

-In the past, the Soninke men cleared the land and cultivated the crops.
-The women also worked in the gardens.
+In the past, Soninke men cleared the land and cultivated the crops.
+The women worked in the gardens.
 Today, however, they have one of the highest rates of labor migration in West Africa.
 Much of the male population is absent from the home doing migrant work, which often lasts from two to four years.
 With the women, old men, and children left behind, a form of matriarchal (female-dominated) society has evolved.

 The Soninke live in compact villages, in which homes are built in two distinct styles.
 One style is round huts with brick walls and thatched roofs.
 Other houses are rectangular, with brick walls, interior courts, and flat terraced roofs.
 Houses line both sides of the main street.
 A mosque is typically located at the village square.